 Our issue briefs provide a summary of key topics.
 Download all issue briefs for a comprehensive overview, or use our issue brief builder to generate a customized PDF download with your selected topics.

-Our employee base – more than 280,000 strong – are involved in serving their communities across the country and their commitment is evident throughout our business.
-It’s because of their dedication and selfless service that our company is able to impact the communities where we live and work.
+Our employees are involved in serving their communities across the country, and their commitment is evident across the company.
+Their dedication and selfless service impact the communities where we live and work.
 Our company strives to empower them and provide opportunities for employees around the world to use their skills and passions for good.

 At AT&T, sustainability isn’t just about corporate initiatives and boardroom decisions.
-It’s often about selfless employee actions that build better futures for themselves and others.
+It’s also about selfless employee actions that build better futures for ourselves and others.

-- Number of hours volunteered through employee and retiree volunteer programs in 2015: > 5.4M
+- Number of hours volunteered through employee volunteer programs in 20171: 1.78M+

-- Total employee members of an Employee Resource group (both U.S. and international): more than 120,000
+- Total number of employee members of an Employee Resource Group/Employee Network: 133K+

-- Investment in development of new ideas generated through The Innovation Pipeline, cumulative since 2009 — $44 million committed, with more than 75 projects landing for development.
+- Investment in development of new ideas generated through The Innovation Pipeline, cumulative since 2009: $45M committed, 90+ projects allocated for development

 Do One Thing (DOT)

-DOT is a voluntary, companywide effort that encourages employees to commit to regular, measurable actions (DOTs) that are good for themselves, their communities and/or the company.
+DOT is a voluntary, company-wide effort that encourages employees to commit to regular, measurable actions (DOTs) that are good for the employees, their communities and/or the company.
 DOT personalizes sustainability and makes it relevant and meaningful to each employee.
-Employees’ DOTs range from saving water and volunteering to compelling their offices to use less paper.
+Employees’ DOT activities range from reducing water use and volunteering to encouraging peers in their office to use less paper.

 - Increase employees’ understanding of our commitment to social and environmental good.

-- Create a simple way to involve interested employees in sustainability efforts.
+- Create a simple way to involve interested employees in citizenship and sustainability efforts.

-Since launching in May 2011 through 3Q 2015, more than 35,800 employees in 33 countries have voluntarily chosen and tracked more than 62,000 DOTs on the DOTspot Impact Calculator website.
-Additionally, employees have formed more than 1,260 team DOTs to create larger impacts by sharing similar passions.
+Since DOT launched in May 2011 through the end of 2017, more than 53,000 employees in 40 countries have voluntarily chosen and tracked more than 100,000 DOTs on the DOTspot Impact Calculator website.
+Additionally, employees have formed more than 1,900 DOT teams to create larger impacts by sharing similar passions.

-Each year, employees and retirees invest their time and energy to serve their communities.
+Each year, employees and retirees invest their time and energy in serving their communities.
 From helping to clean up communities across the country to mentoring students who need it most, our employees continue to inspire.
-In 2015, our employees and retirees volunteered more than 5.4 million hours of time in community outreach activities—worth more than $124 million.1
+In 2017, our employees volunteered more than 1.78 million hours of time in community outreach activities—worth more than $42 million.2

 The Innovation Pipeline (TIP)

-We built The Innovation Pipeline (TIP) to tap the collective imagination of our employees.
-We believe it is the world’s largest corporate crowdsourcing site.
-It allows ideas to grow, get refined and enhanced, and turn into real products, applications and services for our customers.
+We built The Innovation Pipeline (TIP), an online crowdsourcing platform, to tap the collective imagination of our employees.
+It is one of the world’s largest corporate crowdsourcing sites, with more than 130,000 members who can share new ideas to deliver an effortless customer experience.
+The platform allows employees’ ideas to grow; get refined and enhanced; and turn into real products, applications and services for our customers.